kearutherford/Assignment_B2_Rutherford/README.md

 `summarize_stats`.
 The function computes five summary statistics (minimum, maximum, mean, and two quantiles) of a numerical variable across the groups of a categorical variable.
-The function also produces a simple boxplot that allows for visual comparison between the distributions of the numerical variable across the different groups of the categorical variable.
+The function also produces simple boxplots that allow for the visual comparison of distributions between the groups of the categorical variable.

 ## Installation instructions